Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation, Problems and Solutions

 Maintain the soil moist until new growth emerges and substantial growth has been observed.

-How to propagate Peperomia Ginny by plant division
+3. Peperomia clusiifolia propagation by plant division

 Take the plant out of its pot and divide it into several sections.